sombriks/postman-rpm/README.md

 - By double-clicking the rpm file will open Discover properly and install nicely but uninstall fails. unsintall with `sudo dnf remove postman`

+## Next steps

+None i hope, i want either an official app or get the nice Flatpak version working again, but it feels nice to proper install/uninstall things.

 ## Further reading

 - <https://www.redhat.com/sysadmin/create-rpm-package>